Patrick Salameh: The trial

-Patrick Salameh's first trial began on March 17, 2014, at the Aix-en-Provence Assize Court.
+Patrick Salameh's first trial began on 17 March 2014, at the Aix-en-Provence Assize Court.

-On April 3, 2014, Patrick Salameh was sentenced to life imprisonment, with a safety period of 22 years.
-He is found guilty of kidnapping, kidnapping, rape followed by death on the person of Iryna Sytnyk, Cristina Bahulea and Zineb Chebout.
-He is also on trial for the kidnapping and rape of Soumia El Kandadi, the main witness whose testimony led to the arrest of Patrick Salameh.
+On 3 April 2014, Patrick Salameh was sentenced to life imprisonment, with a safety period of 22 years.
+He is found guilty of kidnapping, kidnapping, and rape followed by death on the person of Iryna Sytnyk, Cristina Bahulea and Zineb Chebout.
+He was also on trial for the kidnapping and rape of Soumia El Kandadi, the main witness whose testimony led to the arrest of Patrick Salameh.
 He is appealing this decision.

-On October 12, 2015, his second trial began, before the Assize Court of Bouches-du-Rhône.
+On 12 October 2015, his second trial began, before the Assize Court of Bouches-du-Rhône.
 Patrick Salameh is on trial for the kidnapping followed by the death of Fatima Saiah, a young high school student, whose body has never been found.

-On October 22, 2015, Patrick Salameh was also sentenced to life imprisonment, with a safety period of 22 years.
+On 22 October 2015, Patrick Salameh was also sentenced to life imprisonment, with a safety period of 22 years.
 He is also appealing this decision.
 The two trials of Salameh being extremely close, the appeal of the two convictions will be joined, thereafter, in a single trial.

-On April 18, 2016, Patrick Salameh was tried on appeal, before the Var Assize Court.
+On 18 April 2016, Patrick Salameh was tried on appeal, before the Var Assize Court.
 He was 59 years old at the time.
-Incarcerated for 7 years and 5 months, Patrick Salameh still denies the four assassinations with which he is accused, whose bodies have never been found.
-Here again, Salameh is described as "dangerous" and "difficult to cure", with a very high risk of recurrence.
+Incarcerated for 7 years and 5 months, Patrick Salameh still denied the four assassinations with which he is accused, whose bodies have never been found.
+Here again, Salameh was described as "dangerous" and "difficult to cure", with a very high risk of recurrence.

-On May 19, 2016, Patrick Salameh was again convicted of the murders of Fatima Saiah, Iryna Sytnyk, Cristina Bahulea and Zineb Chebout (whose bodies were not found) as well as of the rape of Soumia (the five acts having been committed between May and November 2008).
+On 19 May 2016, Patrick Salameh was again convicted of the murders of Fatima Saiah, Iryna Sytnyk, Cristina Bahulea and Zineb Chebout (whose bodies were not found) as well as of the rape of Soumia (the five acts having been committed between May and November 2008).
 Following the deliberations, Salameh is again sentenced to life imprisonment, with a 22-year safety period.

-Partick Salameh and his lawyers appeal on points of law, but the appeal is dismissed on July 11, 2017.
+Partick Salameh and his lawyers appealed on points of law, but the appeal was dismissed on 11 July 2017.